Dobrin Orlovski

 Dobrin Orlovski (Добрин Орловски; born 22 August 1981) is a Bulgarian footballer who currently plays for Atletik Kuklen as a midfielder.

 In 2002, he was a member of Bulgaria national under-21 football team.

 Playing career

 Orlovski began his career with PFC Lokomotiv Plovdiv in the A Group.
 During his time in the A Group he played with PFC Botev Plovdiv, Belasitsa Petrich, and Vihren Sandanski.
 For the remainder of his career in Bulgaria he spent time with FC Spartak Plovdiv, OFC Nesebar, POFC Rakovski, FC Oborishte, and FC Gigant Saedinenie in the B Grupa.
 In 2015, he went overseas to Canada to sign with expansion franchise Scarborough SC of the Canadian Soccer League.

+Managerial career

+In 2023, he was named the youth coach for Lokomotiv Plovdiv.